 Gradually increasing in size and scale, the event shines a light on the sport of air rifle shooting and allows competitors to come together, discuss all things air rifles and demonstrate their shooting abilities.
-If you’re interested in taking part, or just want to learn more about the event, read on.
+Read on if you’re interested in taking part or just want to learn more about the event.

 The event takes place on an annual basis (although 2020’s event may likely be postponed due to COVID-19) and allows shooters from across the UK to test their skills against other competitors.
-Generally held during the summer, the event challenges two disciplines, Field Target and Hunter Field Target.
+The event is generally held during the summer and challenges two disciplines, Field Target and Hunter Field Target.
 But what’s the difference?

 Hunter Field Target

-Targets are placed at unknown distances to the shooter, making it all the more important to be able to judge distance accurately.
-Three different shooting positions will also be tested, these are standing, kneeling, and prone.
+Targets are placed at unknown distances from the shooter, making it more important to judge distance accurately.
+Three different shooting positions will also be tested: standing, kneeling, and prone.

-Field Target is very similar to HFT, with the main difference being on the optics side of things.
+Field Target is very similar to HFT, with the main difference being on the optics side.
 With HFT, shooters are limited to a certain magnification, such as 10x or 12x.
-However, with FT, shooters can use high-powered scopes fitted with side-focus wheels that allow them to focus on a target and accurately judge its distance.
+However, with FT, shooters can use high-powered scopes fitted with side-focus wheels to focus on a target and accurately judge its distance.
 Scopes in FT may even go as high as 40x or 50x, allowing for much more precision shooting.

-Field Target also allows for slightly further away targets to compensate for the increased scope magnification.
-Although, this does still make it very difficult, as shooters will need to judge the wind, rain and other environmental factors.
+Field Target also allows slightly further away targets to compensate for the increased scope magnification.
+Although, this does still make it very difficult, as shooters will need to judge the wind, rain, and other environmental factors.

 Shooting on the Day

-The event takes place during one day, with shooters given the opportunity to take part in both HFT and FT courses to test their skills in both disciplines.
-The Field Target course is laid out and shot to conform with current with the rules of the British Field Target Organisation.
+The event takes place for one day, with shooters given the opportunity to participate in HFT and FT courses to test their skills in both disciplines.
+The Field Target course is laid out and shot to conform to the current rules of the British Field Target Organisation.
 Additionally, the Hunter Field Target course is designed to meet the United Kingdom Association for Hunter Field Target (UKAHFT) specifications.

-Trophies are awarded to 1st, 2nd and 3rd places in each discipline.
+Trophies are awarded to 1st, 2nd, and 3rd places.
 There is also an overall winner crowned that has achieved the highest combined score across FT and HFT.

 Many shooters opt to use a PCP (pre-charged pneumatic) air rifle as these guns offer significantly less recoil than typical spring-powered rifles.
 However, for any competitor that does want to feel a kick in their shoulder, there is also a dedicated trophy for the highest performing shooter using a .22 rifle.

-Although competitive, the air gun community is one that welcomes new members with open arms.
+Although competitive, the air gun community welcomes new members with open arms.
 There is always a tremendous team spirit at gatherings such as this one, with shooters complementing each other’s shots despite competing against each other.

-There are also other regular events in the air gun calendar like this one that promotes a strong community spirit.
-These include the British Shooting Show and the Northern Shooting Show, both excellent opportunities to meet like-minded individuals and to admire the latest work of air gun manufacturers from across the globe.
+Other regular events in the air gun calendar promote a strong community spirit.
+These include the British Shooting Show and the Northern Shooting Show, both excellent opportunities to meet like-minded individuals and admire the latest work of air gun manufacturers from across the globe.